Last Updated: November 2023

 Fractional

 Fractional ownership real estate investing offers property investors the opportunity to purchase small shares of ownership in a larger piece of investment real estate.
-This model permits investors to contribute small amounts of capital and spread out their investment risk across multiple sectors and areas.
-In fractional ownership, investors have the ability to invest and realize the shared benefits of financial returns on larger properties that would have previously been too costly on their own.
+This model allows investors to contribute small amounts of capital and spread out their investment risk across multiple sectors and areas.
+The benefit of fractional ownership is the ability to realize shared financial returns on larger properties that would have otherwise been too costly to invest on their own.

 Metaverse